-Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
+Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return, we plan to return the assurance statement to the NAO on the date of signing the opinion.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.